akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 @@@ warning

-This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of active research.
-This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.
+This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of final development.
+This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet.

 @@@

 Stream references, or "stream refs" for short, allow running Akka Streams across multiple nodes within